biboyd/SALSA/docs/source/annotated_example.rst

   HI1216,1215.670,15.154,31.705,-5.915,0.000,7.759,40.000,0.217,0.000

 Notice that both of these methods contain different information.
-Ice includes more details of the simulation data like the density and temperature of the absorber, something that is not easily detected from the spectra.
+SPICE includes more details of the simulation data like the density and temperature of the absorber, something that is not easily detected from the spectra.
 Spectacle contains more information of the line like the equivalent width and the doppler